raidsonic/shelf-secure-cookie/README.md

 Both methods require a 32-byte secret key.

-This package is now battle-tested yet, but I'm working on this.
-Also if you happened to download 1.0.0 version, update to 1.0.2 as soon as possible.
+This package is not battle-tested yet, but I'm working on this.
+Also if you happened to download 1.0.0 version, update to >=1.0.2 as soon as possible.

 See `example/example.dart` for details.